Mike11199/applyYourSelf---Job-Tracker/README.md

 </br>
--8/31/22 Added function to deleteJob on the server, jobs Controller.
+-Added function to deleteJob on the server, jobs Controller.
 </br>
 </br>